WorksheetPlanning limits applyLast reviewed July 7, 2026

 Quick reference table

-A peak sun hours chart is a calculator-led planning worksheet: peak sun hours x system kWdc estimates daily kWh before losses.
-Record PVWatts or NSRDB source data, tilt, azimuth, source date, annual kWh, and seasonal assumptions before system sizing or ROI.
+A peak sun hours chart is an estimation worksheet: peak sun hours x system kWdc estimates daily kWh before losses.
+Record NREL PVWatts or NSRDB source data, tilt, azimuth, date retrieved, annual kWh, and seasonal assumptions before system sizing or ROI review.

 Solar resource worksheet